-University of Iowa policy requires the sum of all scholarships and grants to be within the Cost of Attendance that is developed annually by the UI Office of Student Financial Aid (UI OSFA).
-This includes scholarships and grants awarded by the UI Office of Admissions, the UI OSFA, UI colleges and departments, and scholarships and grants from agencies and others outside the UI.
+University of Iowa policy requires the sum of all scholarships and grants to be equal to or less than the Cost of Attendance that is developed annually by the Office of Student Financial Aid (OSFA).
+This includes scholarships and grants awarded by the Office of Admissions, the OSFA, colleges and departments, and scholarships and grants from agencies and others outside the University of Iowa.

-It is the responsibility of the student to report to the UI OSFA any scholarships and grants they will be receiving from agencies and others outside the UI.
-If the sum of all UI scholarships and grants, combined with outside scholarships and grants exceed the Cost of Attendance, UI scholarships and grants will be reduced to keep all scholarships and grants within the Cost of Attendance.
-If changes to your financial aid package are required, you will receive a revised Award Notification from the UI OSFA.
+It is the responsibility of the student to report to the OSFA any scholarships and grants they will be receiving from agencies and others outside the University of Iowa.
+If the sum of all scholarships and grants, combined with outside scholarships and grants, exceeds the Cost of Attendance, University of Iowa scholarships and grants will be reduced to keep all scholarships and grants within the Cost of Attendance.
+If changes to a student’s financial aid package are required, a revised Award Notification from the OSFA will be sent.

-Determination of merit-based scholarship eligibility will only consider scores administered through the February prior to a student’s admission.
+- Determination of merit-based scholarship eligibility will only consider standardized test scores administered through February prior to a student’s admission session.

 - March 1 is the deadline for students to apply for admission in order to be considered for these scholarships (prior to a student's admission session).